gafoo173/HardView/README.md

 Requires `LibreHardwareMonitorLib.dll` and `HidSharp.dll`.
 These DLLs are included in the package, so no separate installation is needed.

+**Windows Temperature Information Features**

+The temperature information features in Windows specifically require the **MSVC Runtime**, namely the following DLLs on **64-bit systems**:

+- `msvcp140.dll`
+- `vcruntime140.dll`
+- `vcruntime140_1.dll`

+If you place these DLLs alongside HardwareWrapper.dll, the temperature-related functions will likely work properly even if you haven't installed the full MSVC runtime.
+*(This applies whether you are using the Python **LiveView** or the **HardwareTemp.dll** from the SDK; in all cases, these libraries are required.)*
+**In HardView Python versions **3.2.0+**, these DLLs are already included alongside the package, so you don’t need to place them manually.)**

 **Python (Linux):**
 Requires the `lm-sensors` library to be installed for hardware monitoring.